 Their offerings include banking, investing, and financial education.
 Their proprietary investing algorithm is built with women in mind, taking into account key gender differences like the pay gap and longer lifespans.
 The company recently reached $1B of assets under management and is the first financial company built by women and for women to accomplish this feat.
 This is huge news, but Ellevest believes they are just getting started!

-On average, FutureFuel saves customers between $15K and $40K on student loan repayment.
-FutureFuel recently raised $10M in a Series A1 round led by UBS.
+On average, the company saves customers between $15K and $40K on student loan repayment.
+Candidly has raised over $45M in venture funding.
 The company is backed by incredible VCs such as Salesforce Ventures, Rethink Impact, Vulcan Capital, Reach Capital, the Impact Engine, and Reach Capital.

 Before starting Goalsetter, Van Court was an executive for Nickelodeon.
 The inspiration for starting Goalsetter came when her daughter asked for an investment account for her ninth birthday.
 Goalsetter’s mission is to get every family in America saving.
 Through the Goalsetter app, families can make goals, set up automatic savings and roundups, and set up allowances.

 Additionally, Goalsetter offers financial literacy education through interactive quizzes.
 Parents can also set up a debit card with parental controls for their kids.
 Goalsetter is great for the whole family!
-Earlier this year, Goalsetter raised $3.9M of seed money in an oversubscribed round led by Astia, with other heavy hitters participating, such as Mastercard, Pipeline Angels, Kevin Durant, and Sterling K. Brown.
+The company has raised over $30M of venture funding, with investors such as Edward Jones, MassMutual Catalyst Fund, Mastercard, Pipeline Angels, Kevin Durant, and Sterling K. Brown.

 Icon provides a re-imagined retirement benefit plan, which is great news for the 55 million Americans without a workplace retirement plan.
 Icon’s plans are significantly less expensive and less of an administrative burden than typical plans.
 And Icon isn’t just good for employers, it’s also good for employees.